arteria/alogator/README.rst

 Installation
 ------------

-To get the latest stable release from PyPi (not released yet!)
+To get the latest stable release from PyPi

 .. code-block:: bash